nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 2.7.
 What System Resources Are Required?

-We worked very hard to make the agent consume as little memory and CPU as possible.
+We work very hard to make the agent consume as little memory and CPU as possible.
 Normally it shouldn't be more than a few % of CPU time and around 25–30MB of RSS memory.
 If you notice any anomalies in the system resource consumption, please fill in a support ticket through Intercom.

 ### 2.8.
-How Do I Restart the Amplify Agent?
+How Do I Restart NGINX Amplify Agent?

 It's as simple as